i think if you are happy than you shouldn't change, but if you want to it's possible, maybe with help, but possible.

 the most important thing to making a change is trying again when you fail, and learning from your mistakes.

 I don't even know if I am happy or not.
-Sometimes I am okay with my life, but sometimes I just want to be like a
+Sometimes I am okay with my life, but sometimes I just want to be like a normal person.

 we all have bad days. sometimes people need something bigger than themselves to inspire them to become different however.